mquan/cortex/README.md

     `val()`                   | Alias for `getValue`
     `set(value)`              | Changes the value and rewrap the entire data tree `remove()`                | Self destruct method: remove self from parent if nested, set value to undefined if root level.
-    `.on("update", callback)` | Sets callback to run on update event.
-If a previous callback was set, the new callback will replace the old one.
+    `.on("update", callback)` | Add a callback to run on update event.
+    `.off("update", callback)`| Remove a callback.
+If no callback is specified, all existing callbacks will be removed.

 ### Cortex wrapper of array data has the following methods: